 Although I did say that the base salary is more important but, for the comparable salaries, it is the benefits and perks which make a company more attractive.
-Some of the benefits that are important
+Some of the important benefits:

-- The ability to work remote either full-time or part-time.
+The ability to work remote either full-time or part-time.
 1 point per day in a week.
-Full-time remote work automatically adds 22 points from the culture section and 2 points for the well-stocked kitchen.
+2 points for the well-stocked kitchen.
+Full-time remote work automatically adds 22 points from the culture section

 Learning (6 points)